Skip to main content

 Introduction

-The neopixel LED stores the last state of the LED even after removing this sample from the board.
-This can lead to the LED staying on when flashed with other firmware.
-To avoid this, you can press the reset button while this sample is on the board, or re-flash this sample since the LED is turned off at the start of this sample.
+The Neopixel LED stores its last state even after removing this sample from the board.
+This can cause the LED to stay on when flashed with other firmware.
+To turn it off, press the reset button while this sample is on the board, or re-flash this sample (the LED is turned off at startup).

 Project configuration

-The initialization of the application is done in the prj.conf
+The application is configured in the prj.conf file:

 CONFIG_GPIO=y